Meditation On Saviors

 If they were yours, then you might take a cattle-breeder's

 delight in the herds of the future.
-Not yours.

 Where the power ends let love, before it sours to jealousy.

 Leave the joys of government to Caesar.

 Who is born when the world wanes, when the brave soul of the

 world falls on decay in the flesh increasing